toninooleary/Artificial-Intelligence-And-Adaptive-Behaviour-Notes/(L5)evolution.md

 - The biases are not easy to identify but rely on how mutation takes place

-One thing to consider is that Gas cannot produyce a solution in one step like human design.
+One thing to consider is that GAs cannot produce a solution in one step like human design.
 Rather, it will produce this over a number of generations.

-## GAs influence in disciplines
+## GAs influence in disciplines:

 - Science (helping us to understand natural evolution in more depth)